haskellfoundation/error-message-index/message-index/messages/GHCup-00160/index.md

 about available tool versions and binary distributions.
 This is done when GHCup starts, so basically any command such as `list`, `tui`, `install`, etc. can throw this.

+Potential underlying causes for this errors are:

+* No internet connection
+* Unreliable disk or Internet leading to a corrupted file
+* Malformed metadata file, indicating an issue in the [ghcup-metadata](https://github.com/haskell/ghcup-metadata) repository

+As an example with no internet connection, GHCup  will fail to list available tools:

 ```
 $ ghcup list
 [ Info  ] downloading: https://raw.githubusercontent.com/haskell/ghcup-metadata/master/ghcup-0.0.7.yaml as file /home/hasufell/.ghcup/cache/ghcup-0.0.7.yaml